UW-Madison Procedures for Using the National Cancer Institute Central Institutional Review Board (NCI CIRB)

-- After the deferral request is submitted in ARROW, it is routed to the UW Carbone Cancer Center PRMC for documentation of their approval, and then to the HS-IRBs Office.
+- After the cede request is submitted in ARROW, it is routed to the UW Carbone Cancer Center PRMC for documentation of their approval, and then to the HS-IRBs Office.

-- The deferral request is reviewed by HS-IRB staff on behalf of UW-Madison and UW Hospital and Clinics (UWHC) to ensure that:
+- The cede request is reviewed by HS-IRB staff on behalf of UW-Madison and UW Hospital and Clinics (UWHC) to ensure that:

 - Institutional requirements for deferral are met, such as training and absence of conflict of interest issues.

 - Consent documents use the current CIRB-approved template and include all required UW language.